TMJ Treatment in La Grange Park & Brookfield, IL

 Some other symptoms that you might witness are a headache, toothache, dizziness, ringing in the ear, upper shoulder pain, etc.

-TMJ Treatment in Brookfield
+TMJ Treatment in La Grange Park & Brookfield

 It is essential to seek assistance from a dental expert to treat the TMJ disorder.
 Here is how a dentist can help you:

-- Over-the-counter-drugs: Dentists will prescribe the medications to soothe the dental swelling and pain.
+- Over-the-counter drugs: Dentists will prescribe the medications to soothe the dental swelling and pain.
 He might also suggest you relax the muscles by avoiding the clenching or grinding of the teeth.

 - Night guard or splint: It is one of the most recommended TMJ treatments by dentists as a plastic mouthpiece is fit over the lower and upper teeth so that they don’t touch each other.
 It minimizes the effect of grinding or clenching and helps in improving the bite.
-The dentist was seeing your dental conditions will suggest whether to use the night guard or the splint.
+The dentist who was seeing your dental conditions will suggest whether to use the night guard or the splint.

 - Dental work: The dentist might replace the missing teeth or use the bridges or crowns or bridges to balance the biting surface of the teeth and correct the bite problems.
 In most cases, it will solve your problems.
-Only in severe case, dental surgeries are suggested.
+Only in severe cases, dental surgeries are suggested.